Saibotx/FB-SoundCloud-History-Extractor-js/README.md

 12. Go back to your google form, click on responses (dont close the facebook tab or page.
 It'll run until it inputs all your previous activity into the google sheet).<br>
 13. Download your responses as a CSV. save it as tracks.csv in the same folder as the .py file (this directory)<br>
 14. Now run the .py file (for mac, open terminal, type python, click & drag the .py file into the terminal window, hit enter)<br>
-15. it'll generate a file containing all deleted tracks.<br>
+15. it'll generate a file containing all deleted tracks.
+If you get fed up and its too slow, press ctrl+c to exit it (sorry D:)<br>
 <br>
-p.s. i'm a shitty js and python developer (if you could even call me a developer).
+p.s.
+I've included a sample of my tracks and deleted tracks for y'all to see. p.p.s. i realize this is kind of slow.
+SORRY D: - but hey, at least you get all your old tracks back :)? p.p.p.s. i'm a shitty js and python developer (if you could even call me a developer).
 Instead i make iPhone apps.
 Support me by downloading http://okeylabs.com